Is This a Story? Example One

 But if you’re a family restaurant with a core target of mums, you really do need to worry about Mum losing out all the time.
-So the idea of the 4forALL Pizza was born from this insight – 4 square pizzas, each with its own individual topping but all of them purchased together as a single unit.
-Everyone gets their favourite topping so no-one has to compromise—not even Mum!
+So the idea of the 4forALL Pizza was born from this insight—four square pizzas, each with its own individual topping but all of them purchased together as a single unit.
+Everyone gets their favourite topping so no one has to compromise—not even Mum!

 Initially launched as the Quad in the UK, this was the first example of a real product innovation coming from the UK as opposed to being drawn from the US innovation pipeline.
-The concept then landed on American shores, where it was reframed and tweaked to create the 4forALL Pizza that was launched by Jessica Simpson at Super Bowl 2004.
+The concept then landed on American shores, where it was reframed and tweaked to create the 4forALL Pizza that was launched by Jessica Simpson at the 2004 Super Bowl.
 Sales records were broken as the largest pizza company in the world saw purchases go through the roof across its 7000 stores.